Iterator.prototype.map()

 This feature is not Baseline because it does not work in some of the most widely-used browsers.

-The map() method of Iterator instances returns a new iterator helper that yields elements of the iterator, each transformed by a mapping function.
+The map() method of Iterator instances returns a new iterator helper object that yields elements of the iterator, each transformed by a mapping function.

 Syntax